altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 *Flanagan inspected the air around her, then waved her forward* "FL::Come on in, I can at least patch over some of the leaking...
 If he wants."
-*He stepped back into the room - leaving the door open* *He popped his head back out, causing martha to stumble* "FL::One last question: about felix?"
+*He stepped back into the room - leaving the door open.
+He popped his head back out, causing martha to stumble* "FL::One last question: about felix?"
 ~Rossin leaned over to look inside~
 'R::He wants to know if we can trust him.'